 We may receive upfront and ongoing trail commission from the financiers who provide credit to our customers.
 These are not payable by you.

 When we provide you with credit assistance, you may obtain from us a reasonable estimate of the commission likely to be received, directly or indirectly by us.
-Further details of the commission earned by us will be set out in the Credit Proposal Disclosure Document we will provide you before applying for finance. uno’s home loan experts that provide you with advice do not personally receive sales commissions.
+Further details of the commission earned by us will be set out in the Credit Proposal Disclosure Document we will provide you before applying for finance.
+Uno shares the commission it earns with the uno broker who provided guidance and made a recommendation to you

 Volume based commissions received by us